Assessment comparison

 The main difference is depth versus accessibility.
 The Enneagram uses 9 types with wings, subtypes, and growth/stress lines to explore core motivations and fears.
 It takes more time to learn but offers deeper growth insights.
 16 Personalities uses 16 four-letter type codes grouped into 4 temperament categories for a quick, shareable snapshot of cognitive style.

-Take our free assessment and get personalized insights into your core motivations, fears, and growth opportunities.
+Take Crystal’s free Enneagram test and get personalized insights into your core motivations, fears, and growth opportunities.
+Takes about 15 minutes.